-In October 2009, IPL received a Notice of Violation ("NOV") and Finding of Violation from the U.S. Environmental Protection Agency ("EPA") pursuant to the Federal Clean Air Act Section 113(a).
-The NOV alleges violations of the Federal Clean Air Act at IPL's three coal-fired electric generating facilities dating back to 1986.
-The alleged violations primarily pertain to the Prevention of Significant Deterioration and nonattainment New Source Review requirements under the Federal Clean Air Act.
+In October 2009, IPL received a Notice of Violation ("NOV") and Finding of Violation from the U.S. Environmental Protection Agency ("EPA") pursuant to the U.S. Clean Air Act ("CAA") Section 113(a).
+The NOV alleges violations of the CAA at IPL's three primarily coal-fired electric generating facilities dating back to 1986.
+The alleged violations primarily pertain to the Prevention of Significant Deterioration and nonattainment New Source Review requirements under the CAA.
 Since receiving the letter, IPL management has met with the EPA staff regarding possible resolutions of the NOV.
 At this time, we cannot predict the ultimate resolution of this matter.
 However, settlements and litigated outcomes of similar cases have required companies to pay civil penalties, install additional pollution control technology on coal-fired electric generating units, retire existing generating units, and invest in additional environmental projects.
 A similar outcome in this case could have a material impact on our business.
 We would seek recovery of any operating or capital expenditures related to air pollution control technology to reduce regulated air emissions; however, there can be no assurances that we would be successful in that regard.
 IPL has recorded a contingent liability related to this matter.

-7. INCOME TAXES
+8. INCOME TAXES

-IPALCO's effective combined state and federal income tax rate was 37.6% for the three months ended March 31, 2013 as compared to 44.3% for the three months ended March 31, 2012.
-The decrease in the effective tax rate was primarily due to a \$1.1 million discrete tax expense adjustment recorded in the first quarter of 2012 and an increase in the allowance for equity funds used during construction in 2013.
+IPALCO's effective combined state and federal income tax rates were 38.0% and 38.0% for the three and nine months ended September 30, 2013, respectively, as compared to 40.6% and 41.8% for the three and nine months ended September 30, 2012, respectively.
+The decrease in the effective tax rate for the nine months ended September 30, 2013 versus the comparable period was primarily due to a \$1.1 million discrete tax expense adjustment recorded in the first quarter of 2012 and an increase in the allowance for equity funds used during construction in 2013.
+The decrease in the effective tax rate for the three months ended September 30, 2013 versus the comparable period was primarily due to an increase in the allowance for equity funds used during construction in 2013.